Carter-75/Paper-Trading/README.md

                 (Bot's orders activate immediately)
 ```

 **Bottom Line:** The bot correctly handles weekends by doing nothing.
 Your positions are safe because trading is suspended.
-The market will resume Monday morning, and the bot will resume trading then.

 ---